 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that handles California community property issues.
 Due to the fact that we primarily represent clients with family law matters, we are able to provide our Sacramento, California clients and clients in Northern California with services they need and deserve.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

-The California foreclosure process begins when your lender (usually a bank) notifies you of a default – that you have missed a monthly loan payment.
+Foreclosure in California is often a consequence of a divorce process.
+The California foreclosure process begins when your lender (usually a bank) notifies you and/or your spouse of a default – that you have missed a monthly loan payment.
 What many homeowners do not realize is that there are specific requirements and time limits that must be met for your bank to file a California foreclosure action.
-There are two types of actions that a lender can pursue; Judicial foreclosure and Non-judicial foreclosure.
+And then, that there are two types of actions that a lender can pursue; Judicial foreclosure and Non-judicial foreclosure.

-A trustee who represents your lender can sell your home at an auction to satisfy the loan should you default.
+A California foreclosure can occur as a non-judicial foreclosure (without a court order) should you agree to allow a trustee, who represents your lender, to sell your home at an auction to satisfy the loan.
 The mortgage documents must contain a power of sale clause for this to occur.
 It will usually take the lender a minimum of 120 days to complete this process.
 However, this process can be delayed if the borrower contests the action in court, seeks a delay, or files for bankruptcy.

-In a non-judicial California foreclosure the lender is prohibited from filing a second action to recover on a deficient judgment.
+In a non-judicial California foreclosure, the lender is prohibited from filing a second action to recover on a deficient judgment.
 Deficiency judgments may not be obtained when a property in foreclosure is sold through a non-judicial public sale or if the California foreclosure relates to a purchase money mortgage.
-The debt you owed is satisfied through this action and you are not liable for a deficiency – the home sold for less than the amount owed to the lender and you are not required to make-up the difference.
+The debt you owed is satisfied through this action and you are not liable for a deficiency – you are not required to make-up the difference if the home sold for less than the amount owed to the lender.

 Notice of Default Requirement